 It’s optimum for fat protein efficient people, dieters, and muscle builders because it’s packed with all 9 essential amino acids, making it a ‘complete’ protein, rich in vitamin B complex (niacin, vitamin B-6), selenium and phosphorus.

 That’s why chicken became so popular, but does it really have that much protein as the society says?

 Here, we’ll find out how much protein is in chicken, exactly?

 Before we get to the chicken, why do we need protein in the first place?

 The primary function of protein is to build, repair, and strengthen cells such as hormones like insulin, carriers like hemoglobin and enzymes such as amylase.
 These are all different types of proteins.

 If protein is vital for your body, how much should you eat every day?

 As a general guideline, the Institute of Medicine recommends a daily intake of 56g for 19 – 70-year-old males and 46g for 14 – 70-year-old females.

-For more specific daily intake according to your age, height, weight, and daily activities use this Dietary Recommended Intake (RDI) calculator to calculate your how much nutrient you need daily.
+For more specific daily intake according to your age, height, weight, and daily activities use this Dietary Recommended Intake (RDI) calculator to calculate how much nutrients you need daily.

 How Much Chicken Should You Eat In A Day?